The Hidden Danger of a Yellow Jacket Nest in Ground, Walls, or Attics.

 - 3 min read

-Yellow Jackets are social wasps identified by their black and yellow stripes, sometimes confused with bees but can be distinguished by their hairless bodies.
+Yellow Jackets are social wasps easily identified by their black and yellow stripes.
+They are often confused with bees, but you can distinguish them by their hairless bodies.
+These wasps create their nests using a papery material made from chewed wood mixed with their saliva.

-Nests in the ground are incredibly easy to miss, they can be even harder to find if the area is covered in leaves or dense foliage.
+Yellow Jackets typically build their nests in the ground, often using vacant burrow holes left by rodents.
+These nests can be incredibly easy to miss, especially if the area is covered in leaves or dense foliage.

-The only real way to identify a nest in the ground is by seeing the yellow jackets entering the hole frequently.
+The only reliable way to identify a nest in the ground is by observing the yellow jackets entering and exiting the hole frequently.
+Such nests are often disturbed during yard work or by active pets, which can lead to aggressive encounters.

 Yellow Jacket Nests in Walls and Attics

-If pesticide applications dont reach deep into the colony where the queen is, the Yellow Jackets will not be completely eliminated, as the queen can produce more eggs and the colony's numbers will rebound.
+The entrance to the nest may be several feet away from the actual colony, making it difficult for sprays to penetrate.
+If pesticide applications do not reach deep into the colony where the queen resides, the yellow jackets will not be completely eliminated.
+The queen can continue to produce more eggs, causing the colony's numbers to rebound.

 Jon Amaral, ACE, PHE